Volkswagen plant closures, layoffs averted, says union – DW – 12/20/2024

 Marathon talks

-Friday's breakthrough came after a marathon negotiations lasting 70 hours — the longest in the carmaker's history.
+Friday's breakthrough in the northern city of Hannover came after a marathon negotiations lasting 70 hours — the longest in the carmaker's history.

 Gröger said that under the agreement, workers will have job security until 2030 but will have to forego wage increases in the coming years and bonuses will be cut.